ga-curriculum/flask-react-crud-app-group-project/project-deliverables/README.md

 ### Submitting your GitHub repo link

-Your team will submit a single link to the main ***public*** GitHub repo that you are using for your [tktk Module Name] below in the following format:
+Your team will submit a single link to the main ***public*** GitHub repo that you are using for your Flask/React CRUD App Group Project below in the following format:

 ```plaintext
 GitHub repo link: <link>